vasiaxe/Grad-Cam_Xray_Classifier/README.md

 # Interpretable Chest X-ray Classification with CNNs and Grad-CAM

-This project trains a convolutional neural network to classify chest X-rays as `NORMAL` or `PNEUMONIA` and uses Grad-CAM to inspect which image regions influence the model's predictions.
+This project trains a convolutional neural network to classify chest X-rays as `NORMAL` or `PNEUMONIA` and uses Grad-CAM to inspect which image regions influence the model's predictions

-The goal is not only to evaluate classification performance, but also to examine whether the model appears to rely on medically relevant lung regions or possible dataset artifacts.
+The goal is not only to evaluate classification performance, but also to examine whether the model appears to rely on medically relevant lung regions or possible dataset artifacts

 ## Dataset

-The Kaggle Chest X-Ray Images (Pneumonia) dataset is used.
+The Kaggle Chest X-Ray Images (Pneumonia) dataset is used

 The full dataset is not included in this repository because of file size and licensing considerations.
-See `data/README.md` for setup instructions.
+See `data/README.md` for setup instructions

 ## Method